-Consider a mortgage refinance to lower your rate, change the length of your loan, and even out your monthly payments.
-Of course, that all depends on your financial picture, the current mortgage rate, and your goals for the next few years.
-For specific questions, always check in with your lender.
+A mortgage tune-up typically comes in the form of a mortgage refinance.
+Refinancing can be used to lower your interest rate, change the length of your loan, or cash in on rising home equity.
+Potential savings depend on your financial picture, the current mortgage interest rate, and your goals for the next few years.

-Refinancing, as the Federal Reserve Board explains, happens when you pay off an existing mortgage and sign on for a new one.
-Making even one of our suggested changes below can put you back in the driver’s seat if you’re no longer feeling satisfied with your mortgage.
-Tweaking numbers creates a ripple effect — adjusting your interest rate can adjust your monthly mortgage payment, for example — so that you pay out less each month.
+Refinancing happens when you pay off your existing mortgage and sign on for a new one.
+Making even one of the suggested changes below could free up funds if you’re no longer feeling satisfied with your mortgage.
+Tweaking numbers creates a ripple effect — lowering your interest rate may lower your monthly mortgage payment, for example — so that you pay less each month.

 1. Polish up your payments.

-If you agreed to a variable mortgage rate on your first home, you may have seen your loan payments drop and rise.
-Are you ready for a stable monthly payment, something that you can prepare for?
-Depending on whether you qualify, you can refinance with a new, fixed rate.
+If you agreed to a variable mortgage rate on your home, you may have seen your loan payments fall and rise.
+Are you ready for a stable monthly payment, something you can prepare for?
+You could refinance to a new, fixed rate, if you qualify.

 2. Dust off the length of your loan.

 Life changes as the years go by.
 Maybe you agreed to a 30-year loan term before you got a new job and a jump in income.
-Maybe you wanted a 15-year loan term back when you lived in a two-income household, but now you’re not sure if you can make your payments.
-Talk to your lender about whether a change in loan term will be beneficial to you.
+Or, perhaps you wanted a 15-year loan term back when you lived in a two-income household, but now you’re not sure if you can make your payments.
+Talk to your loan officer about whether changing your loan term has benefits.

 3. Sweep up some cash.

-After months or years of payments, you may not realize how much equity you already have in your home.
-In most cases, it’s not advisable to pull that valuable equity from your home and convert it in to cash.
-But if you have to pay for your kid’s college fund or pay off a large amount of credit debt, it may be okay to do so.
+After months or years of payments, you may not realize how much equity you now have in your home.
+(The average homeowner is sitting on a whopping $56,700.)
+Your loan officer can tell you when it makes sense to pull that valuable equity from your home and convert it into cash — i.e. if you want to renovate, pay for education or other large expenses, or pay off debt.

 4. Scrub down your interest rate.